 These statistics present a clear picture of how prevalent underage drinking is among teenagers in the U.S. They also indicate the dangers associated with alcohol consumption, from acute risks like drinking and driving, riding in an automobile with someone who has consumed alcohol, and developing AUD later as an adult.

 Looking for and Recognizing the Signs of Alcohol Abuse

-No responsible parent wants his or her teen abusing alcohol.
-The temptation for teens, however, is great, and the accessibility of alcohol – often through a friend or right from home – is frighteningly huge.
-If you can accept the strong possibility that your teen has experimented with alcohol or may even be drinking fairly regularly, you’ll be more likely to spot the warning signs.
+No responsible parent wants their teen drinking alcohol, developing problem alcohol use, or developing an alcohol use disorder.
+The temptation for teens, however, is great.
+Alcohol is easily accessible – often through a friend or right from home – and that increases both temptation and risk.
+If you accept the possibility that your teen experiments with alcohol or consumes alcohol regularly, you’re more likely to notice the warning signs.
 Once you do, you can take the necessary steps to help your teen.

-One of the most important things to remember when looking for signs of alcohol abuse is this:
+One of the most important things to remember when looking for signs of alcohol use and misuse is this:

 Signs of adolescent alcohol abuse include: